GareBear99/Proto-Synth_Grid_Engine/README.md

 ![Iteration 11 Demo](images/Image6.jpeg)

-Fully RGB Customizeable with both way to reproducible seed, also both 'Voxel Directory' and 'Neural-Synth' are in sync.
+Fully RGB Customizeable with both way reproducible seed, also both 'Voxel Directory' and 'Neural-Synth' are in sync.

 ## Controls